enthought/mayavi/docs/source/mayavi/auto/mlab_helper_functions.rst

         :figure: Figure to populate.

+        :interpolate: if the pixels in the image are to be interpolated or not.
+Must be a boolean.
+Default: True

         :line_width:  The with of the lines, if any used.
 Must be a float.
                      Default: 2.0

         :name: the name of the vtk object created.

-        :opacity: The overall opacity of the vtk object.
-Must be a float.
+        :opacity: the opacity of the image.
+Must be a legal value.
-                  Default: 1.0

-        :representation: the representation type used for the surface.
-Must be 'surface' or 'wireframe' or 'points'.
 Default:
-                         surface
+                  1.0

         :transparent: make the opacity of the actor depend on the scalar.